gloveboxes/altair_8800_docs/docs/20-fundamentals/10-Deploy.md

 ## Deploying the Altair 8800 with Docker

 The **fastest** and **easiest** way to get started with the Altair emulator is on a system running Docker.
 You can run Docker on 64-bit versions of Linux, macOS, Windows, and Raspberry Pi OS.
 There are 64-bit Docker images for Linux, macOS, Windows, and Raspberry Pi OS.
-The Raspberry Pi OS image is for a Raspberry Pi with a Pi Sense HAT.
+There is also a separate Raspberry Pi OS image for a Raspberry Pi with a Pi Sense HAT.

 For more information, refer to [Deploy with Docker](../40-deploy-with-docker/01-Introduction.md).